• Skip to primary navigation

 Elton John Talking About His Addiction

-Recently, legendary singer, performer, and songwriter Elton John opened up about his rise to fame and his struggles with drug addiction.
-His life, poignantly depicted in the musical biopic Rocketman, which opened in spring of 2019, was filled with glamour, wealth, and prestige, but the glitz hid the singer’s authentic self, one that was shy, insecure, in perpetual need of an absent father’s love.
-For John, it was the psychological component that proved so challenging to manage.
-Like so many people addicted to alcohol and drugs, the physical dependency isn’t easy to break, but it’s often less difficult to manage than those factors that led them to abuse powerful and dangerous substances in the first place.
+Recently, the legendary performer opened up about his rise to fame and his struggles with drug addiction.
+His life, poignantly depicted in the 2019 musical biopic Rocketman, was marked by glamor, wealth and prestige.
+But all that glitz hid the singer’s authentic self, one that was shy, insecure and in perpetual need of an absent father’s love.

 View this post on Instagram